Palisade Hotel

 Palisade Hotel is a heritage-listed pub and hotel located at 35–37 Bettington Street, in the inner city Sydney suburb of Millers Point of New South Wales, Australia, adjacent to Barangaroo Reserve.
 Administratively, the hotel is in the City of Sydney local government area.
-It was designed by H. D. Walsh and built in 1915–16.
+It was designed by Henry Deane ('H.D.')
+Walsh and built in 1915–16.
 It is privately owned.
-It was added to the New South Wales State Heritage Register on 2 April 1999.
+It was added to the New South Wales State Heritage Register on 2 April 1999.The roof-top bar and lounge atop the Hotel is named after Deane.

 History

 Millers Point and the adjacent Walsh Bay have been a residential and dockyard area since the mid 19th century.
 The current Palisade Hotel was built on the site of an earlier hotel of the same name.
 In the 1870s the site was owned by James Parle.
 The first rate for the hotel was paid in 1880 and it is assumed that it was built close to that time.
 The rate book described the hotel as a three-storey brick-and-stone building with an iron roof and twelve rooms.
 This hotel was kept by Henry Taylor until 1911.

 The early years of the twentieth century following Federation were characterised by a new confidence and nationalism.
 After the bubonic plague crisis around the turn of the century the population of Millers Point grew again and the demand for watering holes was such that the Sydney Harbour Trust had to build replacement hotels to cater to the port workers and local community.
 The new Palisade Hotel was one of four that were built by the Trust, the others being Dumbarton Castle, the Big House (now the Sussex Hotel) and the Harbour View Hotel.

 The construction of the Palisade Hotel commenced on 6 April 1915 and was completed in May 1916 at a total cost of just over 3000 pounds.
 The hotel was described as consisting of five storeys built of stone, brick and cement, with steel and timber framing.
 It contained a large bar, two parlours on the ground floor, two sitting rooms and dining room on the first floor, 15 bedrooms, kitchen, laundry, bathrooms, lavatories, pantries and a large flat roof for drying purposes.
 There was also a fire escape complete with landing at each floor.